Skip to content

 Permission Settings

-• Ollama Service: The ollama service runs as the ollama system user.
+• Ollama Service: The ollama service runs under the ollama system user.

 Location of Configuration Files and Data